 9. Piazzale Michelangelo

-10. The New Market
+10. Most Important Places in Florence: The New Market

-In the center of Florence, you could visit the “Nuovo Mercato” (New Market), that is a covered market in Piazza della Repubblica.
+Close to the large Piazza della Repubblica with a few bars and the carousel, you can visit the covered New Market called Nuovo Mercato.
 It takes this name to distinguish it from the “Mercato Vecchio” (Old Market).
-The New Market is the place to be if you are looking for souvenirs and leather goods, but initially it was intended for the sale of the famous straw hats, and luxury goods such as silk.
-A legend says that if you rub the pig nose of the “Fontana del Porcellino”, (Piglet Fountain), you will ensure to return to Florence almost once again in your life.
-Then do not forget to do it.
-The original of this statue of the 16th century can be found at Palazzo Pitti.
+Initially, this was the place where merchants sold famous straw hats and luxury goods such as silk.
+Instead, today the New Market is the place to be if you are looking for souvenirs and leather goods.
+A legend says that if rub the nose of the pig (actually it looks like more a wild boar than a pig) the “Fontana del Porcellino” (Piglet Fountain) will ensure to return to Florence at least another time in your life.
+So, do not forget to do it.
+If you are curious to see the original statue dated back to the 16th century, visit Palazzo Pitti.

 Now that you discovered the most important places in Florence, visit the town in a different way following tips that our Aussie friend Anne collected in this post called 10 unusual things to do in Florence.